New Sensation: A Guide To Warming, Cooling & Tingling Lubes

 Whenever you want to try something new in the bedroom, think about giving these products a try.

-So, the next time you’re feeling adventurous, consider grabbing warming, cooling, or tingling lubricant — exhilarating sensations await!
+The next time you’re feeling adventurous, consider grabbing warming, cooling, or tingling lubricant — exhilarating sensations await!